Asif Currimbhoy

 Asif Currimbhoy (1928–1994) was an Indian playwright who wrote in English.
 He was among the very few Indian dramatists writing plays exclusively in English.
 He wrote and/or produced over thirty plays in several genres.
 His work incorporated monologues, choruses, chants, songs, mime, slide projections, and filmed footage.

 Early life

 Born as a Khoja Muslim, his father was an industrialist and his mother was a social worker.
-He became acquainted with English at a young age, while studying at St. Xavier's College.
+He became acquainted with English at a young age, while studying at St. Xavier's College in Bombay (now Mumbai).
 This enabled him to attain mastery over the language.
 He pursued his higher education in the United States at the University of Wisconsin–Milwaukee Extension where he developed a love for Shakespearean drama which continued to have a profound influence on his work.
 After returning to India, he initially worked for the Burmah-Shell oil company, but gave up that position to pursue playwrighting full-time as he became successful.